Code-Institute-Submissions/Sharpryan20-ci-project-one/README.md

 ## Future Features

 - Store - A store or even a basket section would be beneficial to the website because it will make booking trails for the user even easier.

+# Technologies Used

+Below is everything that I used throughout development which helped with building the website.

+- [HTML:](https://www.w3.org/html/)  - HTMl5 provided the content and the structure of my website.
+I used a few semantic elements where possible.

+- [CSS:](https://www.w3.org/Style/CSS/) - CSS was used to style all my pages.

+- [Google Fonts:](https://fonts.google.com/) - Google fonts was used to import all font types for the different elements.

+- [Font Awesome:](https://fontawesome.com/) - Font awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.

+- [Git](https://git-scm.com/) - Git was used for version control.
+Allowing me to create backups whenever significant changes were made to code by utilizing the gitpod terminal to commit to Git and Push to GitHub.

+-  [GitHub:](https://github.com/) - GitHub was used to externally hold my repository.
+Will also use GitHub pages to deploy my website.

+-  [Balsamiq:](https://balsamiq.com/) - Balsamiq was used tp create wireframes during the designing process.

+-  [Coolors](https://coolors.co/) - Coolors was used to help design my colour palette for the website.